shawnbrown/datatest/docs/tutorial/reference-data.rst

 In a previous test, we established that Jervis Bay Territory is a known omission.
-We can handle this difference by allowing it
+We can handle this difference by accepting it
 explicitly:

 .. tabs::